Ativan: 7 things you should know

 - People over the age of 50 may be more at risk of profound and prolonged sedation after IV administration of Ativan.

-- May interact with a number of other medications including opioids, other medications that cause sedation (such as alcohol, antipsychotics, antidepressants, or sedative antihistamines), clozapine, probenecid, and valproate.
+- May interact with several other medications including opioids, other medications that cause sedation (such as alcohol, antipsychotics, antidepressants, or sedative antihistamines), clozapine, probenecid, and valproate.

 - May not be suitable for some people including those with pre-existing respiratory disease (such as COPD or sleep apnea), a history of drug or alcohol abuse, at high risk of falls, women who are pregnant or breastfeeding, or people with kidney or liver disease.
 The elderly or frail may be especially sensitive to Ativan's effects.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - May be taken with or without food.
 May be given as a split dose, with the largest dose just before bedtime when used to relieve anxiety.

 - Take exactly as directed by your doctor.
 Do not increase or decrease the dosage without his or her advice.
-If you have been taking Ativan for a long period of time do not stop suddenly as withdrawal reactions (blurred vision, insomnia, sweating, rarely seizures) may occur.
-Your doctor will advise you how to taper off the dose.
+If you have been taking Ativan for a long time do not stop suddenly as withdrawal reactions (blurred vision, insomnia, sweating, and rarely seizures) may occur.
+Your doctor will advise you on how to taper off the dose.
 Keep out of sight of potential drug seekers.

 - Ativan may cause sleepiness and affect your ability to drive or perform other complex tasks.
 Avoid doing these activities if Ativan has this effect on you.